 Breeding

-Hypancistrus contradens are cave spawners, the inclusion of some piping or artificial caves in the breeding tank will be beneficial.
-The male will do all of the brooding once the eggs have been laid and these should hatch after 14 days.
-When the male has released the fry, they can be fed on newly hatched brine shrimp.
+Hypancistrus contradens are cave spawners, so adding pipes or artificial caves to the breeding tank can help.
+The male takes care of the eggs once laid, and they typically hatch in about 14 days.
+After the fry are released, they can be fed newly hatched brine shrimp.

 Lifespan